rahmannlab/rahmannlab.github.io/infos/thesistopics.md

 ----

-## Porting and improving scientific software to just-in-time compiled Python
+## Improving and porting and scientific software to just-in-time compiled Python

 A large fraction of scientific software in the biosciences is written in C/C++ (especially numerical code and simulation-heavy code) or in R (especially high-level statistical methods).